1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 <tr><td markdown="1" style="font-weight:bold">

 - Thrives in communication, ensuring clarity and objectiveness for individuals with varying levels of technical expertise.
-- Able to clearly articulate pros/cons, costs and tradeoffs of possible decisions.
+- Able to clearly articulate pros and cons of possible options, including: costs, tradeoffs, risks, and benefits.
-- Proactively establishes the team’s vision and strategic direction.
+- Proactively establishes the team’s technical vision and strategic direction.
 - Inspires and motivates team members towards a shared vision, cultivating a culture of innovation and excellence.
-- Helps on the professional development of team members through mentorship, knowledge sharing, and promoting continuous learning .
+- Helps on the professional development of team members through mentorship, knowledge sharing, and promoting continuous learning.
-- Holds the team accountable to high technical standards.
+- Holds the team accountable to high technical standards and best practices.

 </td></tr>
 <tr><td>